InformaticsMatters/fragnet/orchestration/README.md

     $ cd terraform/aws
     $ terraform apply -auto-approve

->   CAUTION: If you're not using S£ for terraform state then
+>   CAUTION: If you're not using S3 for Terraform state then
-    you must remember that your terraform state files are vital and must not be removed as only you can alter and delete the deployed instances.
+    you *must* remember that your state files are vital and must not be removed while the cluster is active as only you can alter and delete the deployed instances and without the state files you'll have to delete the instances manually.

+The cluster creation renders the corresponding Ansible inventory file with the created host's details so Ansible is ready to run.

 To destroy the cluster, return to the Terraform AWS directory and run the following: -